djsuperchief/Kyameru/site/src/getting_started.md

 #### Add A Processing Component

 Processing components are components you build as part of your applications domain.
 They add any custom logic or processing you need to the routable message before it goes through the to the TO components.
+You can create processing components in many ways:

+- Concrete implementation
+- Dependency Injection
+- Reflection (should only really use with config)
+- Action
+- Async Function

-You can create processing components any way you like but for the purpose of this, we'll just use the action delegate.
+But for the purpose of this, we'll just use the action delegate.

 ```
 Kyameru.Route.From("sqs://myqueue")